TomConlin/NCBILinnaean/README.md

     - generate a more useful representation of "no rank" inernal nodes (interval based)
     - increase number of taxon to propagate. (not sure how far)

+work is layed out in README_covid19.txt and Viral/README.host_corona_lattice Results I was interested in seeing are in Viral/

+The interesting that happened when I wanted to draw the trees is I came across the "ETE3" python library that basicly does most of what I have already done here (in pretty much the same exact way. slurp ncbi into sqlite3 & index & query) and ETE3 also does a whole lot more.

+So it is most likely this repo will be archived and I will just use ETE3 instead.